 Does this mean collaboration and communication software is inherently bad?
 Not quite.
 Software is still necessary for your team members to work together effectively.
 But businesses also need to rethink how they're using software, because clearly, using it poorly can have some unintended consequences.

-The downsides of having multiple communication channels
+What are the downsides of having multiple communication channels?

 Let's explore the downsides in a bit more detail.

-Too many tools equals too much noise
+1. Too many tools equals too much noise

 We all know about Teams and Slack, but lots of SaaS tools, like project management software, knowledge bases, or document editors, allow for communication.
 You can drop comments, assign tasks, create threads, message people one-on-one, share updates, and more.
 Then you add on top the 125 Slack messages received every day, on average, and the noise quickly becomes overwhelming.